puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/using-api/api-concepts.md

 are run, validating admission controllers check the request post-mutation, merge is performed on `PATCH`, fields are defaulted, and schema validation occurs.
-The changes are not persisted to the underlying storage, but the final object which would have been persisted is still returned to the user, along with the normal status code.
+The changes are not persisted to the underlying storage, but the final object which would have been persisted is still returned to the user, along with the usual status code.

 If the non-dry-run version of a request would trigger an admission controller that has side effects, the request will be failed rather than risk an unwanted side effect.
 All